calendulish/stlib/README.md

 Async library that provides features related to Steam client and compatible stuff

-WARNING: stlib is not intended to be used in game development, there is no support to callbacks and I'll not work on that. stlib is intended to develop console or GUI applications that need interaction with SteamAPI or SteamWebAPI.
+WARNING: stlib is not intended to be used in game development, there is no support to callbacks, and I'll not work on that. stlib is intended to develop console or GUI applications that need interaction with SteamAPI or SteamWebAPI.

 stlib now supports plugins!